LarisaLG/Barbershop/README.md

 The site has been designed to be responsive and adapted for desktop and mobile use.
 The project has been tested using a multi-device emulator with different screen sizes in the Google Chrome Developer Dashboard.

+## Future features

+- page with information about working hours and contacts
+- blog page about news and trends
+- booking confirmation by email

 [Back to the top](#table-of-contents)